Quick Answer

 How often does a credit score update?

-Your credit score can update as frequently as once a month, or whenever a lender reports new information to the credit bureaus — Equifax, Experian, or TransUnion.
+Scores can update as frequently as once a month, or whenever a lender reports new information to the credit bureaus.
 Most lenders report account activity on a monthly cycle, so significant changes to balances or payment status are typically reflected within 30 to 45 days.

 Does checking my own credit score hurt it?

-No. Checking your own credit score is considered a soft inquiry and does not affect your score at all.
-Only hard inquiries — those initiated by a lender when you apply for new credit — can temporarily lower your score by a few points.
-You can check your score as often as you like without any negative impact.
+No. Checking your own score is a soft inquiry and has no effect on your score.
+Only hard inquiries, initiated by a lender when you apply for new credit, can temporarily lower your score by a few points.
+You can check your own score as often as you want without any negative impact.

 How long does negative information stay on a credit report?

-Most negative information, such as late payments and collections, remains on your credit report for seven years.
-Chapter 7 bankruptcy can stay on your report for up to ten years.
-However, the impact of negative items generally diminishes over time as you build a positive payment history.
+Most negative information, such as late payments and collections, stays on your credit report for seven years.
+Chapter 7 bankruptcy can remain for up to ten years.
+The impact of negative items generally diminishes over time as you build a positive payment history on top of them.

 What is the difference between a FICO Score and a VantageScore?

-Both FICO and VantageScore use the 300–850 range and rely on data from the three major credit bureaus, but they weight factors differently and use different algorithms.
-FICO Scores are the most widely used by lenders — approximately 90% of top lenders use FICO according to the company — while VantageScore is commonly used for free credit monitoring tools and educational purposes.
+Both FICO and VantageScore use the 300–850 range and draw on data from the three major credit bureaus, but they weight factors differently and run separate algorithms.
+FICO Scores are used by approximately 90% of top lenders according to the company.
+VantageScore is more common in free credit monitoring tools and educational products.

 Can I build credit with no credit history?

 Yes.
-Common strategies include opening a secured credit card, becoming an authorized user on a family member’s account, or applying for a credit-builder loan through a community bank or credit union.
+Common approaches include opening a secured credit card, becoming an authorized user on a family member’s account, or taking out a credit-builder loan through a community bank or credit union.
 The CFPB recommends these methods as effective starting points for establishing a credit file from scratch.

 How does credit utilization affect my score?

-Credit utilization — the percentage of your available revolving credit that you are currently using — accounts for a significant portion of the amounts-owed category in your credit score.
-Keeping utilization below 30% is widely recommended, and consumers with exceptional scores typically maintain utilization below 10%, according to Experian’s credit education resources.
+Credit utilization, the percentage of your available revolving credit currently in use, makes up a significant portion of the amounts-owed category.
+Keeping it below 30% is widely recommended.
+Consumers with exceptional scores typically stay below 10%, according to Experian’s credit education resources.

 Does my income affect my credit score?

-No. Income is not a factor in your credit score calculation.
-However, lenders may consider your income separately when evaluating your debt-to-income ratio (DTI) during a loan application.
-Your credit score reflects only how you have managed credit obligations, not how much you earn.
+No. Income is not part of the credit score calculation.
+Lenders may consider income separately when evaluating your debt-to-income ratio during a loan application, but the score itself reflects only how you have managed credit obligations, not how much you earn.

 How can I dispute an error on my credit report?

-You can dispute errors directly with each credit bureau — Equifax, Experian, and TransUnion — online, by mail, or by phone.
-Under the Fair Credit Reporting Act, the bureaus are required to investigate disputes within 30 days.
+Disputes can be filed directly with each credit bureau, Equifax, Experian, and TransUnion, online, by mail, or by phone.
+Under the Fair Credit Reporting Act, bureaus are required to investigate disputes within 30 days.
 The CFPB also provides a complaint submission portal if a bureau fails to address your dispute adequately.

 Sources